Young Americans for Freedom

 While the 1960s were its most successful years in terms of numbers and influence, YAF has experienced a resurgence in recent years, becoming active as a national organization with chapters on college and high school campuses throughout the United States.
 YAF's official publication is The New Guard.

 History

 Volatile early years

 Historians have documented the volatility inside YAF during its early years as a coalition of conservatives and libertarians.
 Kenneth Heineman writes, "YAF itself suffered internal strife.
 In 1969 the organization split into competing, irreconcilable factions."
 Gregory L. Schneider states, "In the mid-1970s YAF suffered from weak leadership based on factions and personalities rather than ability".
-Jerome Tuccile writes, "The second faction of rebels consisted of radical libertarians or anarchists, most of them belonging to Karl Hess IV's Anarcho-libertarian Alliance.
+Jerome Tuccile writes, "The second faction of rebels consisted of radical libertarians or anarchists, most of them belonging to Karl Hess's son Karl Hess IV's Anarcho-libertarian Alliance.
 This contingent was more interested in splitting off from YAF entirely."
 Rebecca E. Klatch writes, "When one young libertarian burned his draft card on the convention floor, the crowd turned into an angry mob and, ultimately, purged all libertarians from YAF.
 One libertarian faction stormed out of the meeting."
+Lauren Lassabe Shepherd describes YAF members as "United by anticommunism, Christian moralism, and disdain for bureaucracy and planned economies".